-Get ready to eat this mouthwatering, aromatic brown rice biryani.
+Get ready to eat this mouthwatering, aromatic brown rice beef/lamb biryani.
 Tender pieces of meat and perfectly cooked, springy grains of rice are coated in a perfect blend of spices.
-You are going to love this flavorful Instant Pot Beef/Lamb Brown Basmati Rice Biryani.

 If you read my post on cooking brown basmati rice in an Instant Pot then you already know it takes 22 minutes.
 Thankfully, you can cook beef and lamb cubes in that amount of time as well.
 The result: tender morsels of meat mixed in nutty brown rice.

-It’s no secret that I’m obsessed with my Instant Pot – especially when it comes to Indian cooking.
-In fact, I wrote a blog post dedicated to why this gadget is perfect for Indian cooking.
+It’s no secret that I’m obsessed with my Instant Pot, especially when it comes to Indian cooking.
+In fact, I wrote a blog post with 5 Reasons Why Instant Pot is Perfect for Indian cooking.
 The main reason: what traditionally took several pots and pans plus several hours to cook can now be made in a single pot!

-Biryani is an example of one of those recipes that used to take forever and was reserved for special occasions.
-Now we eat some type of biryani almost weekly – sometimes we’ll have my shrimp biryani and other weeks we’ll enjoy some meat and rice dishes from my cookbook (chicken biryani, keema pulao, chicken tikka masala rice).
+Biryani is an example of one of those recipes that used to take hours to make, a dish reserved for special occasions.
+Now we eat some type of biryani almost weekly – sometimes we’ll have shrimp biryani and other weeks we’ll enjoy egg biryani, keema biryani or veggie biryani.

 Some background on biryani: there are two main methods to making biryani: pakki biryani and kacchi biryani.

 With pakki biryani, you cook the meat separately and partly cook the rice then you have to layer them together then cook the whole thing together.
 A lot of steps, right?
 The only reason I would ever use this method is if I have leftover curry that I want to use (like my leftover goat curry biryani).